rubiii/spsm/README.md

 node_modules/.bin/gulp
 ```

-You can also have `gulp` watch for file changes:
+You can also make `gulp` watch for file changes:

 ```
 node_modules/.bin/gulp watch